mateussn/til/Laravel/what-is-laravel.md

-# What is Laravel?
+# What is Laravel Framework?

-Laravel is a framework that is most used in the server-side, It promises to help PHP development with an elegant style.
+Laravel is a Web Framework that promises to help PHP development with elegancy, with a lot of gain in scalability and productivity.
+With Laravel, you can develop any kind of web application (front and back-end), for example, robust ones, with much power of processing without losing the simplicity.

 The official Laravel website says that: